Aviation Research Centre: Project 596

 The United States supplied surveillance equipment to Aviation Research Centre to spy on China's nuclear programme and naval assets from 1962.

 Kargil War

 In 1999 during the Kargil War, after the Pakistani intrusion was detected, ARC was tasked to check if the Pakistanis had indeed crossed the Line of Control to the Indian side and violated the border agreement.
 A number of missions were flown by the ARC on request from the Indian Army and the PMO.

 Senior officials of the Indian armed forces including the Chief of Air Staff and Chief of Army staff highly commended the work done by ARC, quoting "The electronic and optical information provided by the ARC before and during the actual operations was of immense value to the conduct of air strikes."
 Also the K. Subrahmanyam committee report into the Kargil war observed that "No intelligence failures had been attributed on account of functioning of RAW and ARC.
 However, certain equipment inadequacies were highlighted such as satellite imagery and UAVs".

-Controversies

-ARC was blamed by many for its failure to monitor and detect the intrusion by Pakistan in Kargil.
-There had been even rumors about possible split of ARC from R&AW.
-Moreover, turf battles between the civilian and military intelligence agencies, which had intensified following feeble attempts to revamp the country's information gathering capabilities around 2001, led to difficulties in close cooperation or information sharing between R&AW and the Intelligence Bureau.